 Grooms retrieved their charges when they had their share of exercise.

 We could take pictures of the Baroque riding hall during the tour.
-The posts in the center are training devices, but they had not been used in the morning schooling sessions that I saw.
+The posts in the center are training devices, but they were not used in the morning schooling sessions.

 The large screen at the end of the hall displayed recordings of performances and information about the mares and foals.
 Naturally the DVD was for sale in the gift shop.
 So are the mares and foals (though not in the gift shop).